elifesciences/update-iam-human/README.md

 This generates a list of actions to be performed and writes the plan to `$csvfile-report-$datestamp.json`.

-For example, `humans-report-2019-01-01.json` typically.
+For example, `humans-report-2019-01-01.json`

-Review the actions.
+Review the actions to be taken.

 Do not modify the file, it will be regenerated on execution.